WCAG 2.2 AA accessibility monitoring for the pages your business depends on.

 Explain human impact

-Track real resolution
+Track every issue to resolution

 Protect checkout, payment, and account access